googleforgames/global-multiplayer-demo/README.md

 gcloud compute ssh game-client-vm
 ```

+You can also connect to an X display using [Chrome Remote Desktop](https://remotedesktop.google.com/).
+The first time you use the service, you will need to configure the Game Client VM by [Setting up via SSH](https://remotedesktop.google.com/headless)

+You can click through the buttons Begin -> Next -> Authorize to get to the screen where you can then copy the commands for `Debian Linux`.
+Then you can paste these commands into the SSH terminal you have open to the Game Client VM.
+After the commands have been succesfully run, you can return to [Chrome Remote Desktop](https://remotedesktop.google.com/access) and click on the Game Client VM that should now be displayed.

 ### Run the Game Launcher

 To run the game launcher, you will need to have [Go](https://go.dev/dl/) installed to run it, as well as the